 We, School Name], are the ‘data controller’ for the purposes of data protection law.

-Our data protection officer is the SPS Data Protection Officer [name] (see ‘Contact us’ below).dpo@...
+Our Data Protection Officer is Colin Howard (Satswana) at Colin.Howard@satswana.com

 The personal data we hold

 .We process data relating to those we employ, or otherwise engage, to work at our school.
 Personal data that we may collect, use, store and share (when appropriate) about you includes, but is not restricted to: